anuragkj/Face-Anti-Spoofing_using_CNN/README.md

-# Face Anti-Spoofing using CNN
+# Face Anti-Spoofing using Deep-Pixel-wise-Binary-Supervision

+- Anti-Spoofing for Face Recognition task using the Deep Pixel-wise Binary Supervision Technique.
+The paper can be found here https://arxiv.org/pdf/1907.04047v1.pdf
 - This Project implements the DeePixBiS model using Python OpenCV, and the Pytorch Framework.
 This project is inspired from https://github.com/voqtuyen/deep-pix-bis-pad.pytorch
 - The Trained weights are already saved up as './DeePixBiS.pth' file which can be run on the model.
 - Training Data has been taken from the NUAA Imposter dataset (863 images subset)